-So far, so good (although no SF-inal elements yet).
+So far, so good — although no science fictional elements yet.

-In chapter 1, we have an oil tanker near Iran being approached by pirates; the captain radios for help and an American wardship responds.
+In chapter one, we have an oil tanker near Iran being approached by pirates.
+The captain radios for help and an American wardship responds.
 Will help arrive in time?
 An exciting beginning.
 The pirates have machine guns and grenade launchers.
 The tanker’s crew have a safe room and believe the pirates won’t be able to pilot the ship: they are mistaken.
-Chapter 2 switches POV to the protagonist, Kate Adler.
+Chapter two switches POV to the protagonist, Kate Adler.

 This book, like the first one in the list, starts on a train.
-However, Ultraxenopia has a 1st-person narrator, and his? her? motto is apparently “Don’t stand out.
+However, Ultraxenopia has a first person narrator, and his — her? — motto is apparently “Don’t stand out.
 Blend in.
 Remain invisible.”
 The protagonist is scared of something, we don’t know what yet, but I do find it odd that one has to show a government ID to disembark the train — or maybe just for this particular station?
-Her destination is a “workforce placement educational facility” in Zone 1.
+Their destination is a “workforce placement educational facility” in Zone 1.
 I might be wrong but this sounds like many recent YA novels where the protagonist and their cohort get assigned their professions or tribes by some government entity….

 Ok, a YA dystopian novel.
 Not really my thing, but I see possibilities.
 Will it manage to give readers something more than the heavily-used YA tropes we’ve seen a dozen times in the last few years?
 I don’t think I’ll be reading any more but if you do, let us know what you thought.